wazuh/wazuh-documentation/source/user-manual/registering-agents/register_agent_authd.rst

 Forcing insertion
 ----------------------------

-If you try to add an agent with the same IP that other agent already registered, ``ossec-authd`` will generate an error.
-You can use the argument *-f* in order to force the insertion.
+If you try to add an agent with an IP already listed in an existing registration, ``ossec-authd`` will generate an error.
+You can use the argument *-f* to force the insertion.

 Example
 ^^^^^^^^^^

-We have installed the agent *Server1* with IP 10.0.0.10 and ID 005.
-For some reason, we re-install the server, so we install a new agent and we need connect it to the manager.
-In this case, we can use the argument *-f* meaning that the previous agent (005) will be removed (with a backup) and a new agent will be created re-using the IP.
+We previously installed and registered Wazuh agent on *Server1* with IP 10.0.0.10 and ID 005.
+For some reason, we then had to completely re-install *Server1* and thus we now need to install and reregister the Wazuh agent on *Server1*.
+In this case, we can use the "*-f 0*" parameter which results in the previous agent (005) being removed (with a backup) and a new agent being successfully registered.
 The new agent will have a new ID.